emsesp/docs/Uploading-firmware.md

 If you run into issues try first erasing the ESP8266 with `esptool.py erase_flash` and uploading the new firmware manually.

+> [!TIP]
-BBQKees also has a good write-up at https://bbqkees-electronics.nl/wiki/gateway/firmware-update-to-v2.html.
+> BBQKees also has a good write-up at https://bbqkees-electronics.nl/wiki/gateway/firmware-update-to-v2.html.